 As you read this article, consider the following essential question:

-In what ways can I build strong relationships with multilingual students in a virtual, hybrid, or face-to-face setting this year?
+In what ways can I build strong relationships with multilingual students this year?

 Strategies: Getting to Know Students